fluent/fluentd-docs-gitbook/configuration/linux-capability.md

 * Ruby and its development packages
   * ruby-dev on Debian GNU/Linux and Ubuntu
   * ruby-devel on CentOS 7/8, Fedora 33, AmazonLinux 2
+* `setcap` command
+  * libcap2-bin on Debian GNU/Linux and Ubuntu
+  * libcap on CentOS 7/8, Fedora 33, AmazonLinux 2
+* `filecap` command
+  * libcap-ng-utils on Debian GNU/Linux and Ubuntu
+  * libcap-ng-utils on CentOS 7/8, Fedora 33, AmazonLinux 2

 ## Install capability handling gem